vivekagr/AWS-SAA-C02-Course/README.md

     - AMI contains:
       - Permissions: who can use it, is it public or private
-      - EBS snapshots are created from attached EBS volumes
+      - **EBS snapshots are created from attached EBS volumes**
-        - Snapshots are referenced inside the AMI using block device mapping.
+        - **Snapshots are referenced inside the AMI using block device mapping**
-        - Table of data that links the snapshot IDs that you've just created when making that AMI and it has for each one of those snapshots, a device ID that the original volumes had on the EC2 instance.
+        - Table of data that links the snapshot IDs that you've just created when making that AMI and it has for each one of those snapshots, a device ID that the original volumes had on the EC2 instance (e.g. "snapshot-abc123 /dev/xvda \n snapshot-def456 /dev/xvdf")

-4. Launch: When launching an instance, the snapshots are used to create new EBS volumes in the AZ of the EC2 instance and contain the same block device mapping.
+4. Launch: When launching an instance, the snapshots are used to create new EBS volumes in the AZ of the EC2 instance and contain the same block device mapping (i.e. /dev/xvda, /dev/xvdf)

 #### AMI Exam PowerUps

-- AMI can only be used in one region
+- AMI can only be used in **one region**
-- AMI Baking: creating an AMI from a configuration instance.
+  - **... but can be copied across regions (includes its snapshots) !!!**
-- An AMI cannot be edited.
-If you need to update an AMI, launch an instance, make changes, then make new AMI
+- **AMI Baking**: creating an AMI from a configuration instance.
-- Can be copied between regions
+- An **AMI cannot be edited**.
+If you need to update an AMI, launch an instance, make changes, then make **new AMI**
-- Remember permissions by default are your account only
+- Remember permissions **by default are your account only**
-- Billing is for the storage capacity for the EBS snapshots the AMI references.
+- Billing is for the **storage capacity for the EBS snapshots** the AMI references.

 ### EC2 Pricing Models